-Name of Agency Describe how agency/organization supports families.
-Based on the description list the documentation you will provide to showcase this partnership.
-Frequency Literacy Coalition The Literacy Coalition provides services to parents and the adult community.
+• Describe how agency/organization supports families.

+The Literacy Coalition provides services to parents and the adult community.
 The program teaches adults the English they need to obtain a family-sustaining job and helps their elementary school age children improve their reading skills.
 The group that meets is called the Village Readers.
 Village Readers provides tutoring to parents and students.
 80% of Parents that received tutoring demonstrated growth on their English language assessment and 75% of the students that participated demonstrated growth in reading.
 Visit Village Readers for Palm Beach County Literacy Coalition for more information.
-There is a partnership agreement between the Literacy Coalition and Village Academy.
-There are also photos and other documentation of the participation of Village families.
-As Needed